operard/ieworkshop/README.md

 ## Step 1 - Programmer 1 creates a new GitHub repo and clones it

-1. Connect to the GitHub account of Programmer 1 and create a new repo <your-repo-name-here>.
+1. Connect to the GitHub account of Programmer 1 and create a new repo `your-repo-name-here`.

 2. initialising it with a `README.md` and `LICENSE`.

-3. [Clone](https://help.github.com/articles/cloning-a-repository/) this new repository using your terminal.
+3. [Clone](https://help.github.com/articles/cloning-a-repository/) this new GitHub repository to your terminal.

   <img src="images/clone-repository-dialog.png" width="500" height="auto" alt="clone repository dialog">